Differentially Private Equilibrium Finding in Polymatrix Games: Necessary Conditions for Achieving High Accuracy and Differential Privacy Simultaneously

 One can see that when $\bU_{i,j}=-\bU_{j,i}$ for any $(i,j)\in E$, the polymatrix game is zero-sum.
-Since the coarse correlated equilibria (CCE) in zero-sum polymatrix games collapse to NE \citep{cai2016zero-sum-polymatrix}, an algorithm that approximates CCE will approximate NE in zero-sum polymatrix games.
+Since the coarse correlated equilibria (CCE) in zero-sum polymatrix games collapse to NE \citep{cai2016zero-sum-polymatrix}, an algorithm that approximates CCE will approximate NE.
 Therefore, without loss of generality, in this section, we assume the algorithm will approximate the NE instead of CCE.